Carlos Manuel Arana Osorio

-Carlos Manuel Arana Osorio (July 17, 1918 – December 6, 2003) was President of Guatemala from 1970 to 1974.
-His government enforced torture, disappearances and killings against political and military adversaries, as well as common criminals.
+Carlos Manuel Arana Osorio (July 17, 1918 – December 6, 2003) was a military officer and politician who served as the 35th president of Guatemala from 1970 to 1974.
+A member of the National Liberation Movement, his government enforced torture, disappearances, and killings against political and military adversaries, as well as common criminals.

 Arana was born in Barberena, in the department of Santa Rosa.
-A colonel in the Army, he oversaw counterinsurgency efforts in Zacapa and Izabal, where thousands were killed by the military from 1966 to 1968.
-In July 1970 he became president following an electoral process generally considered "non-transparent" on a platform promising a crackdown on law-and-order issues and stability; his vice president was Eduardo Cáceres.
+A Colonel in the Army, he oversaw counterinsurgency efforts in Zacapa and Izabal, where thousands were killed by the military from 1966 to 1968.
+In July 1970, he became president following an electoral process generally considered "non-transparent" on a platform promising a crackdown on law-and-order issues and stability; his vice president was Eduardo Cáceres.

-In November 1970, Arana imposed a "State of Siege" which was followed by heightened counterinsurgency measures.
-His government committed serious human rights violations and used state terrorism in its war against the guerrillas including government sponsored "death squads".
-Security forces regularly detained, disappeared, tortured and extrajudicially executed political opponents, student leaders, suspected guerrilla sympathizers and trade unionists.
-Arana's government received large-scale military support from the United States including weapons, technical support and military advisors.
+In November 1970, Arana imposed a "State of Siege," followed by heightened counterinsurgency measures.
+His government committed severe human rights violations and used state terrorism in its war against the guerrillas, including government-sponsored "death squads."
+Security forces regularly detained, disappeared, tortured, and extrajudicially executed political opponents, student leaders, suspected guerrilla sympathizers, and trade unionists.
+Arana's government received large-scale military support from the United States, including weapons, technical support, and military advisors.
 The Guatemalan Human Rights Commission estimated that 20,000 Guatemalans were killed or "disappeared" under the Arana administration.

-Carlos Arana, a freemason, was the first of the string of Institutional Democratic Party military rulers who would dominate Guatemalan politics in the 1970s and 1980s (his predecessor, Julio César Méndez, while dominated by the army, was a civilian).
+Carlos Arana, a freemason, was the first of the string of Institutional Democratic Party military rulers who would dominate Guatemalan politics in the 1970s and 1980s (his predecessor, Julio Méndez Montenegro, while dominated by the army, was a civilian).

 He also served as the ambassador to Nicaragua.

 Early life

-Arana was born in Barberena, in the department of Santa Rosa on July 17, 1918.
-He is the nephew of the former head of the Guatemalan armed forces, Francisco Javier Arana, who was one of the three members of the revolutionary junta that ruled Guatemala from 20 October 1944 to 15 March 1945 during the early part of the Guatemalan Revolution.
-Carlos Arana Osorio joined the military, becoming an officer.
+Arana was born in Barberena, in the department of Santa Rosa, on July 17, 1918.
+He is the nephew of the former head of the Guatemalan armed forces, Francisco Javier Arana, who was one of the three members of the revolutionary junta that governed Guatemala from 20 October 1944 to 15 March 1945 during the early part of the Guatemalan Revolution.
+Carlos Arana Osorio joined the military and became an officer.
 He was also an anti-communist politician and freemason.
-In 1955, he was appointed director of a Polytechnic School that was reopened by the government following the 1954 Guatemalan coup d'état.
+In 1955, he was appointed director of a Polytechnic School that the government reopened following the 1954 Guatemalan coup d'état.